cortex-js/cortexjs.io/docs/compute-engine/11-guide-simplify.md

 </Intro>

-The `expr.simplify()` function tries expanding, factoring and applying many other transformations to find a simple a simpler form of a symbolic expression.
+The `expr.simplify()` function tries expanding, factoring and applying many other transformations to find a simpler form of a symbolic expression.

 Before the transformation rules are applied, the expression is put into a canonical form.